SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/ANSWERS.md

 ---

-12.      **What is the correct sequence of a typical Data Science lifecycle?**
+**12.What is the correct sequence of a typical Data Science lifecycle?**

 answer b